-Not 100% confident in your computer skills?
+Not 100 per cent confident in your computer skills?
 Don't worry.
 Medical office courses include a lot of instruction, practice, and support in this area.
 You'll get to work with the software and learn all the different functions before you graduate.

-At Herzing, for example, we train students on clinical software in class, and afterward they get extra practice in a real work environment during a five-week internship at a local clinic.
+At Herzing, for example, we train students on clinical software in class, and afterward they get extra practice in a real work environment during an internship at a local clinic.

 This is important because employers want MOAs who are confident in this area.
 They don't have time to teach you how to use the computer system—they need new hires who can jump right in and hit the ground running.

 3. Calm under pressure

 This is another very important attribute for MOAs.
 Hospitals and clinics are often very busy places.
 And you can't expect patients to always be at their best—particularly when dealing with pain, chronic illness, and frightening diagnoses.

 Plus, doctors often run behind schedule, which can cause patients to get impatient and frustrated.
 The most successful medical office administrators are great at staying calm when others lose their cool.